samrocketman/clache/docs/integrity_checking_archives.md

 to disk.
 An archive stream is processed via stdin and integrity checking happens alongside extraction.
 For large archives with an expensive checksum algorithm, the checksumming could slightly slow down how fast data is extracted.
-`xxhsum` support is added to minimize the performance penalty of integrity checking.
+`xxhsum` support is available to minimize the performance penalty of integrity checking.

 ```mermaid